-In any case that the hurricane disaster-damaged property has a mortgage lien whose amount does not exceed its post-disaster appraised value, the Program may resolve the outstanding mortgage without affecting the funds that will be available to the Applicant to purchase the replacement property with the relocation voucher.
+In any case that the disaster-damaged property has a mortgage lien whose amount does not exceed its post-disaster appraised value, the Program may resolve the outstanding mortgage without affecting the funds available to the Applicant through the relocation voucher.
 No amount will be credited to the principal balance of the Grant Agreement.

-In the case that an Applicant has a mortgage lien on the hurricane disaster-damaged property with an outstanding balance in excess of its post-disaster appraised value, the Program may authorize the payment of said excess amount to be made with the funds awarded for the relocation voucher.
-To offset these costs, PRDOH will make a deduction to the total amount of funds available to the Applicant to the purchase the replacement property with the relocation voucher equivalent to the amount paid for the mortgage lien in excess of the appraised value of the hurricane disaster-damaged property.
-PRDOH may also choose to allow applicants to contribute other funding sources to offset the reduction in the value of the relocation voucher.
+In the case that an Applicant has a mortgage lien on the disaster-damaged property with an outstanding balance in excess of its post-disaster appraised value, the Program may authorize the payment of said excess amount with the funds awarded for the relocation voucher.
+To offset these costs, PRDOH will make a deduction to the total amount of funds available to the Applicant to the purchase the replacement property with the relocation voucher equivalent to the amount paid for the mortgage lien in excess of the appraised value of the disaster-damaged property.
+PRDOH may also choose to allow applicants to contribute with other funding sources to offset the reduction in the value of the relocation voucher.

-The Program may allow Applicants in the Relocation pathway, who have liens in the hurricane disaster-impacted property, to proceed with the acquisition of the replacement property.
-For PRDOH to be able to acquire or dispose of the hurricane disaster-impacted property, the Title Clearance Program may continue procedures for resolving or satisfying liens after the replacement property is acquired.
+The Program may allow Applicants in the Relocation pathway, who have liens in the disaster-impacted property, to proceed with the acquisition of the replacement property.
+For PRDOH to be able to acquire or dispose of the disaster-impacted property, the Title Clearance Program may continue procedures for resolving or satisfying liens after the replacement property is acquired.